-The Permittee shall continue to implement and maintain a Stormwater Management Program (SWMP) designated to reduce the discharge of pollutants, from the MS4 to Waters of the U.S., to the maximum extent practicable (MEP) to protect water quality and satisfy applicable SWQS.
+The Permittee shall continue to implement and maintain a Stormwater Management Program (SWMP) designated to reduce the discharge of pollutants, from the MS4 to protected surface waters, to the maximum extent practicable (MEP) to protect water quality and satisfy applicable SWQS.
 The Permittee shall review the SWMP at least annually to modify or revise, as needed, existing elements and/or develop new elements to comply with requirements for authorized stormwater discharges from the MS4.